 Here’s what we have been up to the past few months:

-March: Crossing one off the bucket list
+March: Crossing Cigar City off the Bucket List

 We’re also so excited to say that we finally got to enjoy some Cigar City Brewing Co beer!
 In case you don’t know, Tampa is my hometown, so trying Tampa’s own Cigar City Brewing has been on our bucket list for a long time.
 It was great to finally get ‘er done!
 We enjoyed some Cigar City at Parry’s Pizza in Highlands Ranch.
 They had a special release of several CCBC bombers, so you know we had to go get one.
 We still haven’t got to try Cigar City’s Jai Alai IPA, which is perhaps their most popular flagship beer.
-However we did get to enjoy some Evander American Brown Ale.
+However, we did get to enjoy some Evander American Brown Ale.
 We also made some taster-trades with another Cigar City fan to try the Camp Braggot Ghost Stories.
 Both beers were great, but Evander was our favorite.
 One of these days we’ll make a visit to Cigar City Brewing Co in Tampa.
 When we do, you know we’ll bring a suitcase of great Tampa craft beer home with us.

-April: Tons of Fun
+April: New Orleans Fun

 April was filled with lots of fun.
 It started with an early April trip to the French Quarter Festival in New Orleans.
-The French Quarter Fest is our favorite NoLa festival.
+The French Quarter Fest is our favorite NOLA festival.
 It’s smaller and much less crazy than Mardi Gras, and cheaper than Jazz Fest.
-French Quarter Fest celebrates all the best in New Orleans music, drinks and food at locations all in and around the French Quarter.
+French Quarter Fest celebrates all the best in New Orleans music, drinks, and food at locations all in and around the French Quarter.
 Multiple stages showcase the best in New Orleans music.
 Food tents offer visitors a true taste of New Orleans from all the best local restaurants and chefs.
-It’s a great way to experience all of NoLa in one glorious weekend.
-Absolultely nothing compares to spending a hot April afternoon listening to a jazzy brass band, munching on fresh-baked crawfish bread, and sipping a cold Strawberry Abita beer.
+It’s a great way to experience all of NOLA in one glorious weekend.
+Absolutely nothing compares to spending a hot April afternoon listening to a jazzy brass band, munching on fresh-baked crawfish bread, and sipping a cold Strawberry Abita beer.
 Yep, French Quarter Fest is the best.

 Mid-April we celebrated with one of our favorite Denver breweries, at the Copper Kettle Brewing Co 2nd Anniversary Party.
 Copper Kettle celebrated their 2nd year with a kick-ass party, complete with food trucks, live music and lots of special brews.
 The Copper Kettle staff each made a small-batch casks ale for the party, where guests were invited to vote for their favorite.
 We don’t know which beer won the battle, but our favorite was the India Altbier.
 All the others were great too, so I guess we were the real winners.